 ABERDI entered into a lease agreement with the Company for the plantation area inclusive of the standing crops, properties and equipment effective January 1, 2013 with the option to pre-terminate the lease agreement as agreed by both parties.
 Also, as provided in the lease agreement, that from October 1, 2012 up to December 31, 2012, ABERDI shall be given access to enter the Company's premises for the set-up, construction and preparation for its intended use of the plantation area.
 The lease was extended up to April 1, 2020.
 The lease contract with ABERDI was renewed and expired on April 1, 2022.
 The same was renewed and extended for another three (3) years which will expire on April 1, 2025.
+The lease agreement will be extended for another three (3) years which will expire on April 1, 2028.

 Kalabugao and Impasug-ong plantation and/or nursery are all located in Bukidnon, while Opol and Tignapoloan are located in Misamis Oriental.
-A total of 193,227 trees (net of mortality) were planted as of December 31, 2023.